 “Once you stop learning you start dying” Albert Einstein.

-The speed of change in my lifetime alone is astonishing … I grew up in a home that had no telephone, I remember our TV had a 26 inch screen and three channels.
+The speed of change in my lifetime alone is astonishing … I grew up in a home that had no telephone, I remember our first TV had a 26 inch screen and three channels.
 We had a car, but it was pretty beat up and my dad spent most weekends doing something or other to keep it going.
-My first mobile phone was a Radio Shack transportable (great if you like to lift weights) which I bought when I had my first sales job.
+Many years later my first mobile phone was a Radio Shack transportable (great if you like to lift weights) which I bought when I had my first sales job.
 My first computer programming job was on an IBM mainframe that had significantly less memory and main storage than the iphone I carry in my pocket.
 I was one of those enraptured kids who followed the Apollo program and watched the first landing on the moon.

 “Education is not preparation for life, learning is life itself.”
 John Dewey.